Monday, 28 February 2022

 The name Adeline is apparently of French and German origin, and means "noble, nobility."
 It derives from the French name Adele, which comes from the Germanic root adal, meaning "noble."

-Interesting fact: The famous British modernist author, Virginia Woolf, was actually christened Adeline Virginia.
+Interesting random fact: The famous British modernist author, Virginia Woolf, was actually christened Adeline Virginia.

 Adeline Amelia Browning (1878 - 1953)